skeerthana08-cpu/my-first-html-project/README.md

 ## Tags used

-- '&lt;!DOCTYPE html;' : This tells the browser that the document is written in HTML5
+- '&lt;!DOCTYPE html>' : This tells the browser that the document is written in HTML5
 - '&lt;html lang="en";' : This the root element of an HTML document
 - '&lt;head;' : Contains information about the webpage but not visible on the page
 - '&lt;meta charset="UTF-8";' : Defines the character encoding